Choosing Marine Binoculars: A Buying Guide

 Ahoy!
 Before taking your maiden voyage with a pair of marine binoculars, it's important to be sure you're getting the right pair.
 Combining optics and the open water creates a unique set of challenges - namely, the movement of the water makes a steady image difficult to maintain, and potential water damage is a major concern.
 And since distance is much more difficult to gauge on water, you'll want to check out the unique range-finding features often found in marine binoculars.

 As always, it's important to give well-known binocular brands top-tier consideration.
-Marine binoculars from Bushnell, Steiner, and Canon are always a safe bet, though any listed on our marine binoculars page are well-suited for the water.
+Marine binoculars from Bushnell, Steiner, and Celestron are always a safe bet, though any listed on our marine binoculars page are well-suited for the water.
 Read on for details about what makes them special.

 The Marine Scene